3YOURMIND/django-add-default-value/README.rst

 Django Add Default Value
 ========================

-Django Migration Operation that can be used to transfer a field’s default value to the database scheme.
+Django Migration Operation that can be used to transfer a field's default value to the database scheme.

 .. image:: https://img.shields.io/pypi/v/django-add-default-value.svg?branch=master